nikkirethyo/stat159-fall2016-project1/paper/sections/03-conclusions.md

 #Conclusions

+Now that we are familiar with these various tools, we can successfully recreate this report if needed.
+You now understand the importance of version control, remote repositories, reproducible reports, markup languages, text editors, and file conversions.
+In conclusion, I'll leave you with some final advice on how to approach projects and what to do when you become stuck.

 When tackling a project such as this one, the challenge can be in figuring out where to start.
 It's best practice to have an idea of what the organizational structure will be before jumping in.
 For example, this project was organized as follows: